 For Jessica Mahoney, learning the devastating news that her baby had no heartbeat at nearly 12 weeks pregnant was just the tip of the iceberg.
 She and her husband had brought their one-year-old son with them to the ultrasound, eager for him to see what would likely be the first of several siblings.
 “I had always wanted to be a mother, always known I was destined to have lots of children,” she says.
 “I felt like our son Corbin was just the start of all the babies we would welcome into the world.”

 Despite the immense sadness they felt following their loss, Jessica and her husband began trying again.
 They became pregnant immediately, but that pregnancy also ended in a miscarriage, this time at 8 weeks.
-After enduring a second D&C and then another early miscarriage at home, Jessica began seeing a fertility specialist who was finally able to shed some light on the reason for her miscarriages.
+After enduring a second D&C (dilation and curretage) and then another early miscarriage at home, Jessica began seeing a fertility specialist who was finally able to shed some light on her recurring miscarriages.

-After genetic tests were performed, results indicated severe genetic abnormalities on two of the three babies—trisomy and triploidy, neither of which are compatible with life.
-As a result, Mahoney’s fertility specialist strongly recommended In-Vitro Fertilization (IVF) with genetic screening, a request that was denied by her health insurance since she wasn’t experiencing an inability to conceive.
-Despite this, a glimmer of hope came in the form of a round of Intra-Uterine Insemination (IUI), resulting in a closely monitored pregnancy into which Jessica placed all her faith and hoped with every shred of her being.
+Genetic tests indicated severe abnormalities on two of the three babies—trisomy and triploidy, neither of which are compatible with life.
+As a result, Mahoney’s fertility specialist strongly recommended in vitro fertilization (IVF) with genetic screening, a request that was denied by her health insurance since she wasn’t experiencing an inability to conceive.
+Despite this, a glimmer of hope came in the form of a round of intrauterine insemination (IUI), resulting in a closely monitored pregnancy into which Jessica placed all her faith.

 It took Mahoney several months to even consider trying again.
 Knowing they were at the bitter end of their options, she and her husband made the difficult choice to pay for a second round of IUI out of pocket, which would allow her fertility specialist to submit yet another request for IVF with preimplantation genetic screening to the insurance company.